-Professor of Law, Director of the Program in Intellectual Property Law, and Norman and Edna Freehling Scholar
+Professor of Law and Director of the Program in Intellectual Property Law

 Professor Lee teaches international intellectual property law, copyright law, and trademark law.
 He joined IIT Chicago-Kent's faculty in 2010 as a professor of law and director of the Program in Intellectual Property Law.
 He was a visiting faculty member at Chicago-Kent during the fall 2009 term from The Ohio State University Moritz College of Law, where he was a professor of law.